Pradeep-Nagaraj/COMP-5112-Research-Methodology/README.md

 * [Decade-old Arcadyan Firmware Vulnerability Risks Millions Of Routers Attribution link](https://latesthackingnews.com/2021/08/11/decade-old-arcadyan-firmware-vulnerability-risks-millions-of-routers/)

-# Contribute
+## Contribute
 Contributions are always welcome!
-Please refer the [contribution guidelines](Contribution_Guidelines.md) file.
+Please refer the [contribution guidelines](Contribution_Guidelines.md) file for more information.

-# Manifest
+## Manifest
 **README.md** - The file is the brief description of the survey done with main points. <br>
 **Contribution_Guidelines.md** - Contains contribution guidelines for all pull requests. <br>
 **Ethical-Hacking-Literature-Review.pdf** - Literature review report on Ethical hacking. <br>